 Two quarter credits will be available through Seattle Pacific University for an approximate fee of $110 by registering on-line (during check-in) on Day 1 of the summer workshop.
 Credit card required.
 Requirements: You must participate in all daytime and evening sessions (which includes the poster session and plenary sessions), PLUS Day 2 and Day 3 lunchtime discussions.
 Participants must also submit answers to reflection questions that are due by August 1st to the Workshop Facilitator who has been designated as your Graduate Credit Coordinator.

-The 2019 POGIL Writers' Retreat utilizes an application system.
-Click here to complete an application form.
-We will continue to accept applications until the few remaining openings are filled.
+To apply to 2019 POGIL The Writers' Retreat , Click here to complete the application form.
+Decisions will be made on a rolling basis.
 Accepted applicants will be provided with a code to complete their registration.

 Workshop Description: The 2019 POGIL Writers' Retreat will provide an opportunity for individuals or small teams to spend focused time on developing, writing, and improving POGIL activities with the mentorship of experienced POGIL author coaches.
 The 4-day agenda includes workshop sessions focused on activity authoring, feedback sessions, and ample time for writing and interacting with other authors and author coaches.
 The retreat is appropriate for authors in all content areas at both post-secondary and K-12 levels.

 The workshop will be held at Johns Hopkins University, Baltimore, Maryland beginning on Monday, July 29 at 8:30 am and ending at 3:30 pm on Thursday, August 1.
 Participants who are staying in on-campus housing should plan to arrive on Sunday, July 28th for check in.